ZincSun/Vertex/README.md

 A high-performance VQE simulation toolchain

 ## Goal
-Vertex is a modular, general-purpose, efficient plantform for VQE expermiment.
+Vertex is a modular, general-purpose, efficient plantform for VQE expermiment with Easy-To-Use python interface.

 ## To-do list